-Baseline SU-MIMO 8Rx Receiver: 8Rx receivers for SU-MIMO transmissions with support of up to 8 layers with joint 8Rx MIMO detector.
+Baseline 8Rx Receiver: 8Rx receivers for MIMO transmissions with support of up to 8 layers with joint 8Rx MIMO detector.

 Carrier aggregation: Aggregation of two or more component carriers in order to support wider transmission bandwidths.

 Carrier aggregation band: A set of one or more operating bands across which multiple carriers are aggregated with a specific set of technical requirements.